 One item that qualifies is, “Off the shelf” software.
 Software must be custom-designed and available to the general public.

 Software must meet these requirements:

-- purchased or financed with specific qualifying lease or loan.
+– Purchased or financed with a specific qualifying loan.

-- be expected to last more than one year.
+– Expected to last more than one year.

 Investing in software like this is investing in your pharmacy.
 The benefits outweigh the cost, especially since you will be able to write off the costs in your taxes.
 If you are considering software with a short implementation to invest in by the end of this year or are considering this option for years to come, look into our products to help your pharmacy: